nipy/mindboggle/doc/users/introduction.rst

  Introduction
 ==============

-Please see our :ref:`documentation-main`, :ref:`mindboggle-faq` FAQ, and our :ref:`glossary`
-to get started.
+Please see our :ref:`documentation-main`, and our :ref:`mindboggle-faq` FAQ to get started.
 We will be adding user notes and tutorials here soon...

 *The Mingboggle team*